 Imaging tests, including X-rays and CT scans of your urinary tract

-Cystoscopy, in which your provider puts a very narrow tube with a camera in it through
+Cystoscopy, in which your healthcare provider puts a very narrow tube with a camera

 What do my test results mean?